orangejuice/blog/data/activity/book-both-ways-is-the-only-way-i-want-it-2009/record.en.md

   subtitle: Maile Meloy / 2009 / Riverhead
 ---

-I read half of it two years ago and haven't finished it yet
+I read half of it two years ago, and have yet to finish it.